PeterHancock/async-iterators-in-js/slides.md

 * Async operations can be tamed with Promises

-* A blocking like control flow can be emulated with Generators and Promises
+* A blocking style control flow can be emulated with Generators and Promises

-* Async/Await brings this pattern to the spec with new syntactic forms
+* Async/Await brings this pattern to the language with new syntactic forms

 ---
 template: inverse